-No Access Road Alternatives impact Known contamination properties.
-All Access Road Alternatives impact land designated as High risk.
+No Access Road nor Parkway Alternative impacts Known contamination properties.
+All Access Road and Parkway Alternatives impact land designated as High risk.
 However, the quantity of land and number of parcels impacted varies per route.
-There is little discernible difference among the various Access Road Alternatives with the current level of information.
+There is little discernible difference among the various Access Road or Parkway Alternatives with the current level of information.